Effective: 18 September 2023

-Law Enforcement Requests: Requests for information from law enforcement bodies should follow Ancestry’s Guide for Law Enforcement.
+Law Enforcement Requests.
+Requests for information from law enforcement should follow Ancestry’s Guide for Law Enforcement.

-Ancestry collects, and has collected in the 12 months prior to the effective date of this California Statement, the following categories of Personal Information:
+Ancestry collects, and has collected in the 12 months prior to the effective date of this US Statement, the following categories of Personal Information:

-- Categories of personal information described in subdivision (e) of Section 1798.80 not covered by an existing category (medical information, physical characteristics or descriptions).
+- Personal information described in subdivision (e) of Section 1798.80 not covered by an existing category (physical characteristics or descriptions).

-- Characteristics of protected classes under California or federal law, such as assigned sex at birth and year of birth, and, if you are an AncestryDNA® customer, medical conditions.
-This also includes any other User Provided Content (defined above) you choose to share with us that is considered a legally protected class under California or federal law.
+- Characteristics of protected classifications under applicable state or federal law, such as self-reported assigned sex at birth and birthdate.
+This also includes Your Content (as defined in our Terms and Conditions) you choose to disclose with us that is considered a legally protected class under applicable state or federal law.

 - Commercial information, such as products or services purchased, obtained, or considered or other purchasing or consuming histories or tendencies.

-- Internet usage information, such as your browsing history, search history, and information regarding your interaction with our sites and advertisements (also described above).
+- Internet usage information, such as your browsing history, search history, and information regarding your interaction with our sites and advertisements.